 Actually, how it really went down was that I came to a point where I felt like I was drowning.
 It was either stop serving or die.
 I had been internally wilting for some time, secretly, piece by piece, but I had managed to keep up a somewhat even-keeled facade for a pretty long time.
 Now I couldn’t.

 I knew in my head that God loved me apart from what I accomplished.
-But I could feel that my heart didn’t understand this truth.
-It was clear that I needed to learn my worth was separate from my ability to serve.
+But my heart didn’t get it.
+It became clear: I needed to learn my worth was separate from my ability to serve.

-But up until the last moment, I secretly waited for a sudden burst of supernatural strength that would allow me to continue to serve as I had been.
-God just wanted to know I would be obedient, but surely He wouldn’t actually have me “give up.”
+Up until the last moment, I secretly waited for a burst of supernatural strength that would allow me to continue to serve as I had been.
+God was testing my obedience in laying this down, but surely He wouldn’t actually have me “give up.”
 People needed me more than ever.
-I would be letting them down.
 I would be increasing everyone else’s burden.
 How could I truly glorify Him without actively serving?
 Would stepping down not be lazy?
 Would it not be selfish?

 Even though I was literally incapable of doing anything other than collapsing into His arms, I resisted.
 He had carried me all last year already.
 I wasn’t a baby, I wasn’t supposed to rest this long.
 People needed me.
 It was time for me to step up.